wintercms/wn-pages-plugin/docs/documentation.md

     The country name is {{ country }}

-In addition, properties can be passed to the partial components using an [external property value](http://octobercms.com/docs/cms/components#external-property-values).
+In addition, properties can be passed to the partial components using an [external property value](http://wintercms.com/docs/cms/components#external-property-values).

 ###### Snippets created from components

 Any component can be registered as a snippet and be used in Static Pages.
-To register a snippet, add the `registerPageSnippets()` method to your plugin class in the [registration file](https://octobercms.com/docs/plugin/registration#registration-file).
-The API for registering a snippet is similar to the one for [registering  components](https://octobercms.com/docs/plugin/registration#component-registration) - the method should return an array with class names in keys and aliases in values:
+To register a snippet, add the `registerPageSnippets()` method to your plugin class in the [registration file](https://wintercms.com/docs/plugin/registration#registration-file).
+The API for registering a snippet is similar to the one for [registering  components](https://wintercms.com/docs/plugin/registration#component-registration) - the method should return an array with class names in keys and aliases in values:

     public function registerPageSnippets()
     {
         return [
-           '\RainLab\Weather\Components\Weather' => 'weather'
+           '\Winter\Weather\Components\Weather' => 'weather'
         ];
     }